kevinadrianpl/personal-blog/content/english/post/phishing_types.md

 This is a targeted phishing attack that relies on data that a cybercriminal has already collected about the victim.
 Spear phishing usually uses urgent and familiar language to encourage the victim to act immediately.

 ### Link Manipulation
 This relies on carefully worded phishing emails, this type of attack includes a link to popular sites to make you trust it.
-This link takes victims to a spoofed version of the popular website, designed to look like the real site, and asks you to confirm or update your account credentials.
+This link takes victims to a spoofed version of a popular website, designed to look like the real site, and asks you to confirm or update your account credentials.

 ### Fake Websites
 Attackers send phishing emails that include links to fake websites asking the victim to enter their credentials or other information.
 The website will often make subtle change to a known URL to trick users, such as mail.update.google.com instead of mail.google.com.